-Overall, the perception of families and carers was that participant outcomes have improved from the first to the second plan review with the NDIS.
+Overall the perception of families and carers was that participant outcomes have improved from the first to the second plan review with the NDIS, with the exception of the response to the question 'Has the NDIS helped you with your health and wellbeing?' for the 15 and over age group.